Actions have been taken by Nottinghamshire County Council to support schools identified as requiring improvement in recent Ofsted inspections.

-St Patrick’s Catholic Primary School, Mansfield, improved from requiring improvement to good, but Sherwood Junior School, in Warsop, Brierley Forest Primary School, and Healdswood Infant School, both in Sutton, all went from good to requiring improvement.
+St Patrick’s Catholic Primary School, Bircotes, improved from requiring improvement to good, but Sherwood Junior School, in Warsop, and Brierley Forest Primary School and Healdswood Infant School, both in Sutton, all went from good to requiring improvement.

 Python Hill Primary School in Rainworth, Mansfield’s Oak Tree Primary School and Kirkby College were all downgraded from good to inadequate.

 Python Hill was judged as having serious weaknesses, while Oak Tree and Kirkby were both judged to require special measures.

 A report to Nottinghamshire County Council’s children and young people’s committee, which meets on Monday, May 21, shows the reasons the schools were placed in requiring improvement and the actions taken by the local authority to support these schools.

 The committee is recommended to track closely the progress of the schools to becoming a good school.